GE Electric Range Oven Igniter Replacement

 How much does igniter replacement cost for a GE Electric Range Oven?

-Is it worth repairing my GE Electric Range Oven?
+Is repairing my GE Electric Range Oven worth it vs replacing it?

 External Resources